By Bill Plotkin, Ph.D.

 A Few Sketches of Soul

 Some examples might be helpful, even though it’s impossible to communicate the numinosity of the human soul in a few words.
-Much better would be an intricate story or poem, something there’s not space here to include.
-(The single best way to understand a person’s soul purpose is to live in community with them and experience them in action.)
-That said, I’ll offer here a few linguistic sketches with the hope this will at least convey a feeling for the difference between a social-vocational identity and a soul identity.
+Much better would be a handful of intricate stories or poems, something that would require too many pages to include here.
+(The single best way to understand an initiated person’s soul purpose is to live in community with them and experience them in action.)
+That said, I will offer here a few linguistic sketches with the hope this will at least convey a feeling for the difference between a social-vocational identity (middleworld) and a soul identity (underworld) — and how both differ from an identity in relationship to or merged with Spirit or the Ultimate Mystery (upperworld).

-There are a great number of people whose mystical encounters with soul I’ve had the pleasure and privilege to learn about and to witness the embodiment of.
-The following are four exceedingly brief word portraits that embody the wild mysteries of such encounters and how they’ve been communicated mythopoetically, each of these examples being mere intimations of the genius and destiny of these four individuals:
+There are a great number of people whose mystical encounters with soul I have had the pleasure and privilege to learn about and to witness the embodiment of.
+The following are four exceedingly brief word portraits that embody the wild mysteries of such encounters and how they have been communicated mythopoetically, each of these examples being mere intimations of the genius and destiny of these four individuals:

 - the overseer who guides others into the oceanic depths of the psyche